Tuesday Evening, November 19, 7.30 pm, Edinbane Hall, Free Admission

 Alistair Jackson is a photographer who grew up on the Isle of Skye in the Inner Hebrides of Scotland; the environment has inspired him to create images which reflect this.
 He has been exhibiting since 2016, and his interest in wandering the hills and coast bring a psychogeographical dimension to his work, along with his interest in the history and culture of the Highlands.
 His photographs capture the sublime beauty of the isles, and those of us who love them should appreciate the familiar haunting quality of the images.

 In addition, Alastair has sought to collaborate with a range of other creators, including artists Kate McMorrine and Moira Buchanan; photographer Ingrid Budge; and broadcaster & record producer, John Cavanagh.

 His latest projects broaden his scope of work to look at environmental issues which are currently causing concern.

 Kenneth Steven grew up in the Scottish Highlands and is first and foremost a poet.
 In late April, 2015, the Reading Room had the pleasure of his company for a companionable, informative and inspiring afternoon workshop and impressive evening reading.
 His gentle, contemplative nature worked its charm on the audience and he is fondly remembered and wished well on this collaboration with Alastair.
 The Spirit of the Hebrides, with Alastair Jackson’s stunning photography, must have touched what Kenneth is most interested in – the link between people and their land, what makes individuals the way they are, and how that identity is shaped and changed by wild places in particular.
 Though he will not be with us for the evening, we will naturally be blethering about his literary contribution to the book.

 This event is funded by Scottish Book Trust.
 Admission is free.
 Refreshments will be served.

-If you need info on this event or the Reading Room, please contact us at: email@example.com or on Facebook: Reading Room – Skye.
+For more information about our event or questions about the Reading Room, please contact us at: email@example.com or on Facebook: The Reading Room – Skye.